 5. Kelly Nurse Doll (2008)

-Kelly appeared in a variety of guises – ready for the pool, dressed up as an alien for Halloween, and even as Alice in Wonderland – before she was replaced by the Chelsea doll in 2010.
-This nurse model is part of a line that also depicts Kelly as a jockey, a chef and a ballet dancer.
+Kelly appeared in a variety of guises.
+She had a ready-for-the-pool outfit, dressed up as an alien for Halloween, and even as Alice in Wonderland.
+But she was replaced by the Chelsea doll in 2010.
+This nurse model is part of a line that also depicts Kelly as a jockey, a chef, and a ballet dancer.

 4. Registered Nurse Barbie Reproduction (2009)